Wednesday 19 May 2021

 MacLeod Tables from Oronsay

 Over the last 30 years, I have made 16 or so trips to Skye to climb in the Cuillins whilst camping in Glen Brittle or Sligachan.
-We have had a few day trips when staying at Strathcarron to Loch CoruiskTorrin, and Raasay, but not visited the north of the island since the 1990s during a family long weekend on Skye before the bridge was built.
+Aileen and I have had a few day trips when staying at Strathcarron to Loch CoruiskTorrin, and Raasay, but not visited the north of the island since the 1990s during a family long weekend on Skye before the bridge was built.
+I recall Aileen and Amy having the giggles during a visit to Dunvegan Castle.

 The roads sweep through the island with a flourish, a lasting tribute to Highland Council and the massive contribution by the European Regional Development Fund.
 The bright green landscape is dotted with new houses, painted white and dispersed randomly where the hills do not dominate.
 Skye is probably the main benefactor of Scottish tourism in the past decade.
 The bridge has made it easily accessible and the numerous programmes and articles in the media have done much to make Skye into the Ibiza of the north but with wildness, rain and midges instead of debauchery, sun and drugs; although these are available but not on tap.

 Every day was a chance to explore those parts of the island that were not part of the Skye ridge.
 Neish Point lighthouse has surprisingly not been turned into holiday cottages by the Northern Lighthouses Board.
 The Fairy Glen near Uig has a brand new car park to generate income for the Council.
-Staffin Bay gave us chance to search for dinosaur footprints, the walk across the strand to Oronsay is a magical walk with its wonderful sea vistas.
+Staffin Bay gave us chance to search for dinosaur footprints, the walk across the strand to Oronsay is a magical walk when the tide is out with its wonderful sea vistas.
 The coastal path beyond Waterneish gave us an appetite for lunch at the Skye Skynes Yurt.
 I also had a couple of short climbs up the Marilyn hills close to Edinbane whilst Gregor was out on longer runs.
-We all enjoyed the bigger walks or, in Gregor's case, runs to the QuiraingAn Storr and HartavalBen Tianavaig, and Glen Sligachan
+We all enjoyed the bigger walks and, in Gregor's case, long runs to the QuiraingAn Storr and HartavalBen Tianavaig, and Glen Sligachan.
+He collected Strava crowns on almost all of them.
+He was obviously inspired by a girl he had met the night before on a first date in Mugdock Park.
+They were messaging each other non stop.
+It worked out well, they are married now.

 Neish Point lighthouse